shmorri/docs-casa-prod/3.1.4/source/index.md

 As a user-facing portal, Casa is an ideal place to offer self-service functionalities for other AA-specific information.
 For instance, Casa can be used to offer people the ability to perform:

-- Account linking
+- Account linking with external providers
-- Request client IDs and secret for application development
+- Request client IDs and secrets for application development
-- Request elevated scopes
+- Request privileged scopes for specific client IDs

-These are just a few places where Casa can be used.
+These are just a few types of solutions Casa can enable.

 ## Gluu Server Integration
 Casa is tightly coupled with the [Gluu Server](https://gluu.org/docs/ce).
 A few important notes: